Laura, Queensland: History

 Some of the earliest pastoral leases on Cape York Peninsula were taken up in the Laura district.
 However, the town of Laura did not develop until the discovery of gold on the Palmer River.

 The town takes its name from the Laura River, which in turn was named in 1873 by explorer and surveyor Archibald Campbell Macmillan after his wife Laura Bower (née Poingdestre).

 In 1873 gold was discovered on the Palmer River.
 Travellers coming from Cooktown to the Palmer Goldfields would cross the Laura River at Laura.
 This was a very violent period, as local aboriginal clans waged a war of resistance against encroachment on and usurpation of their lands.
 A Native Mounted Police camp was established near the Lower Laura crossing to protect travellers.

 Maytown State School opened circa 1877 and closed in 1917.
-It reopened in 1924 and closed on 1925.
+It reopened in 1924 and closed in 1925.

 During the gold boom a railway line was planned between Cooktown and the Palmer gold fields.
 By 1888 the Cooktown to Laura Railway had been built as far as Laura.

 Laura Post Office opened on 8 October 1888.

 Laura Provisional School opened on 19 March 1889 and closed in 1903.

 The railway was extended towards the Palmer gold fields with an impressive bridge over the Laura River opened, to great fanfare, in 1891.
 However, since the Palmer gold fields were in decline, a new Queensland Government decided to abandon the project.
 Only one train ever crossed the bridge - the train that ran on the day that it opened.
-In 1903 the Queenslad Government closed the railway line, but the Cook Shire Council leased it and operated it until 1904 when the Queensland Government decided to continue its operation of the line.
+In 1903 the Queensland Government closed the railway line, but the Cook Shire Council leased it and operated it until 1904 when the Queensland Government decided to continue its operation of the line.

 Following the relocation of the Endeavour River No 1 Provisional School building to the town, it reopened on 28 February 1919 as Laura Provisional School, which operated on a part-time basis with Endeavour River No 2 Provisional School and Endeavour River No 3 Provisional School (meaning one teacher was being shared by three schools).
 However it did not attract any enrolments and so closed on 31 March 1919.
 The school building was moved again and reopened as Flaggy Provisional School in conjunction with Endeavour River No 2 and No 3 schools.

 The rail line contributed to the growth of Laura.
 It was used by miners and by peninsula cattle properties.
 The railway finally closed in 1961.

 It was during the 1960s that Quinkan rock art galleries were reported by Percy Trezise, an airline pilot who surveyed the area from the air for likely sites and later walked in to rediscover them.

 The current Laura State School opened on 31 January 1968.

+This Laura Quinkan Dance Festival began in the early 1980s.